-The Museum at Schleißheim Old Palace, a branch museum of the Bavarian National Museum houses two collections: "The religious year and its festivals" (Gertrud Weinhold Collection) and the East and West Prussia Collection "There once was a land …"
+The Museum at Schleißheim Old Palace, a branch of the Bavarian National Museum houses two collections: "The religious year and its festivals" (Gertrud Weinhold Collection) and the East and West Prussia Collection "There once was a land …"

 Icon of Christ the Holy Silence.